fbpx

 Painting of Bangkok on the Chao Praya River – photo by Carol Kent / Watercolor by Waterlogue

 I am just back from traveling 8,517 miles to one of the most amazingly scenic and dramatic familiarization tours I have ever been on – a yachting fam trip in Thailand.
-Traveling on exquisite yachts, we enjoyed the local custom and culture enveloping a three-week journey of Southeast Asia.
+Traveling on exquisite yachts, we enjoyed the local customs and culture enveloping a three-week journey through Southeast Asia.

-For a description of each motor yacht we were fortunate enough to have cruised on in the Bay of Thailand, please click on the links below.
+For a description of each motor yacht we were fortunate to cruise on in the Bay of Thailand, please click the links below.

 97′ MIA KAI – Bilgin Motor Yacht is a stunning contemporary yacht that has 4 ensuite cabins and 5 crew.
 We enjoyed outstanding service as we spent an entire day exploring Phi Phi Islands – a photographer’s dream.
 Born in the UK, Capt.
-Chris came to Thailand years back where he met his wife.
-He has extensive cruising knowledge of the Mediterranean and now prefers the beauty of these waters.
+Chris came to Thailand years back, where he met his wife.
+He has extensive cruising knowledge of the Mediterranean and now prefers its beauty.
 The chef prepared traditional Thai meals and was conscious of our virgin Thai taste buds.
-Perfectly paired with wines, we all enjoyed the aft deck lunch and atmosphere.
+Perfectly paired with wine, we all enjoyed the aft-deck lunch and atmosphere.

 101′ BLOSSON, built by Asondoa, has 4 contemporary en suite cabins for a maximum of 9 guests.
 Her five crew includes a masseuse, a Thai Chef, and Ing (Chief Stewardess), a hospitality graduate of the University of Chiang Mai.